Climate and ecology

 • Our cleaning products are environmentally considerate ones, which we buy in bulk to reduce plastic packaging.
 We use reusable, washable cleaning cloths and have reduced paper usage and waste by updating our dispensers for toilet paper and paper towels.

-• Our 茶, चाय, Tea (Chá, Chai, Tea) exhibition explores the many stories of Britain’s national drink, spanning millennia and connecting communities across the world.
-One section of the exhibition looks at sustainability in tea production – and the exhibition design reflects this, using repurposed and recyclable materials, wherever possible.
+• Our 茶, चाय, Tea (Chá, Chai, Tea) exhibition explored the many stories of Britain’s national drink, spanning millennia and connecting communities across the world.
+One section of the exhibition looked at sustainability in tea production – and the exhibition design reflected this, using repurposed and recyclable materials, wherever possible.

 • In 2023, our Matters of Life and Breath display focused on a cornet belonging to Ella Roberta Adoo Kissi Debrah, the young girl from Lewisham who was the first person in the world to have air pollution listed on her death certificate.
 The display marked the progress through Parliament of the historic Clean Air Bill, also called Ella’s Law, which establishes the human right to breathe clean air.